 Introduction

-Traditional automation refers to the use of predefined scripts, coding, and system integrations to automate repetitive tasks within IT and business environments.
-It often requires specialized programming knowledge and is designed for structured, rules-based operations that rarely change.
-The focus is on efficiency, consistency, and minimizing human intervention in stable processes.
+Traditional automation involves using predefined scripts, coding, and system integrations to automate repetitive tasks across systems and processes.
+It typically requires specialized programming knowledge and is designed for structured, rules-based operations that remain consistent over time.

 • Reliability: Traditional automation is robust, handling large volumes of transactions consistently once implemented.